-If you can’t agree at the first court hearing
+If you cannot agree at the first court hearing

 The judge or magistrate will set a timetable for what happens next.

 They may ask you to try again to reach an agreement, for example by going to a meeting with a mediator.

 You may have to go on a course if your case is about child arrangements.
 The course is called a ‘Separated Parents Information Programme’, and could help you find a way to make child arrangements work.

 You usually have to go to one or 2 meetings, depending on the type of programme.
-Your ex-partner won’t be at the same meetings as you.
+Your ex-partner will not be at the same meetings as you.

 If you reach an agreement at any stage, the judge or magistrate can stop the process.